coreyarch1234/Math-Save/README.md

 # How it works

-We want to help you better document your notes digitally.
+I want to help you better document your notes digitally.
-We have made the transfer process as easy as snapping a picture.
+I have made the transfer process as easy as snapping a picture.

 Simply, take a picture of the specific equations or math problems from your notes and Tangent converts the image to text on your phone.